geoframecomponents/FreeThaw1D/README.md

 -  Niccolò Tubini implemented and deployed it (Authors)
 -  Riccardo Rigon and Stephan Gruber provided financial support
 -  Niccolò Tubini and Riccardo Rigon wrote the documentation in the Notebooks
--  Niccolò Tubini was partially supported by a Ph.D. grant by [DICAM-UniTrento](https://www.unitn.it/dricam/) and by the  [NSERC PermafrostNet Project](https://www.permafrostnet.ca/).
+-  Niccolò Tubini was partially supported by a Ph.D. grant by [DICAM-UniTrento](https://www.unitn.it/dricam/) and by the  [NSERC PermafrostNet](https://www.permafrostnet.ca/)  project.
 -  We thank Professor Vincenzo Casulli and Professor Michael Dumbser for their fruitful discussions on the numerical aspects of the work.